polkadot-evm/frontier/template/examples/contract-erc20/README.md

-# Frontier Template tutorial
+# ERC20 contract creation

 This directory contains typescript script describing the different topics presented by the frontier node template.

+## Basic

-## Installation and Usage
+### Installation and Usage

 Use `npm i` to install dependencies.
 To create an ERC20 contract, execute `node_modules/.bin/ts-node create-erc20.ts` while your template node is running in `--dev` mode.

-## Expected output
+### Expected output

-The ouput of the command should look similar to this
+The ouput of the command should look similar to this:

 ```
 └────╼ ts-node create-erc20.ts
 Initiating the API (ignore message "Unable to resolve type B..." and "Unknown types found...")